-The Optional 75% Joint and Survivor Pension is similar to the 50% Joint and Survivor Pension in that it provides you with a reduced benefit in order to provide continuing monthly payments to your same-gender Domestic Partner after your death.
-If you die before the person who was your same-gender Domestic Partner on your Annuity Starting Date, 75% of the amount you were receiving monthly will continue to be paid to that same-gender Domestic Partner as long as he or she lives.
-After your same-gender Domestic Partner dies, no further benefits will be paid.
-Like the 50% Joint and Survivor Pension, because this pension is paid over two lifetimes instead of one, there is an actuarial reduction in the amount that is paid to you during your lifetime, and the actuarial reduction is based on your age and your same-gender Domestic Partner's age.
-However, the reduction in your benefit is larger under the Optional 75% Joint and Survivor Pension than under the 50% Joint and Survivor Pension because your surviving same-gender Domestic Partner's benefit is larger than it would be under the 50% Joint and Survivor Pension.
+The Optional 75% Joint and Survivor Pension is similar to the 50% Joint and Survivor Pension in that it provides you with a reduced benefit in order to provide continuing monthly payments to your samegender Domestic Partner after your death.
+If you die before the person who was your Domestic Partner on your Annuity Starting Date, 75% of the amount you were receiving monthly will continue to be paid to that Domestic Partner as long as he or she lives.
+After your Domestic Partner dies, no further benefits will be paid.
+Like the 50% Joint and Survivor Pension, because this pension is paid over two lifetimes instead of one. there is an actuarial reduction in the amount that is paid to you during your lifetime, and the actuarial reduction is based on your age and your Domestic Partner's age.
+However, the reduction in your benefit is larger under the Optional 75% Joint and Survivor Pension than under the 50% Joint and Survivor Pension because your surviving Domestic Partner's benefit is larger than it would be under the 50% Joint and Survivor Pension.

-As with the 50% Joint and Survivor Pension, your same-gender Domestic Partner must survive you in order to receive the survivor portion of the Optional 75% Joint and Survivor Pension.
-If your same-gender Domestic Partner dies before you, you will continue to receive the same monthly benefit for the remainder of your lifetime, and all Plan benefits will end upon your death.
+As with the 50% Joint and Survivor Pension, your Domestic Partner must survive you in order to receive the survivor portion of the Optional 75% Joint and Survivor Pension.
+If your Domestic Partner dies before you, you will continue to receive the same monthly benefit for the remainder of your lifetime, and all Plan benefits will end upon your death.

-In order for your same-gender Domestic Partner to be eligible as a Domestic Partner, you MUST provide:
+In order to establish your same-gender domestic partnership you and your Domestic Partner MUST provide:

 - 1. A marriage certificate from a state in the U.S. or province in Canada where same-gender marriages are valid, or - 2.
 If same-gender marriages are not available in the jurisdiction where you and your Domestic Partner reside, provide a civil union certificate from a state in the U.S. or province in Canada where same-gender civil unions are valid, or - 3.
-If neither same-gender marriage nor civil union is available in the jurisdiction where you reside, affidavits attesting to your relationship, a Domestic Partner registration under state or local law (if permitted where you live), and proof of financial interdependence. - Additional rules apply.
-See pages 45-46 in the Glossary of Terms for the definition of a Domestic Partner and a full description of the requirements for domestic partnership.
+If neither marriage nor civil union is available in the jurisdiction where you and your Domestic Partner reside, affidavits attesting to your relationship, a domestic partner registration under state or local law (if permitted where you live), and proof of financial interdependence.